Krysten Ritter: 2010s

-Ritter starred in 2010 as the sharp and quirky Lily in the Starz television series Gravity, alongside Ivan Sergei, Ving Rhames and Rachel Hunter.
-The comedy-drama centers on a group of outpatient suicide survivors.
-She also played the manager of an Irish band in the 2011 comedy Killing Bono, a film directed by Nick Hamm and based on the book Killing Bono: I Was Bono's Doppleganger, about the early days of U2.
+Ritter starred in 2010 as the sharp and quirky Lily in the Starz television series Gravity, alongside Ivan Sergei, Ving Rhames, and Rachel Hunter.
+The comedy-drama is about a group of outpatient suicide survivors.
+She also played a manager of an Irish band in the 2011 comedy Killing Bono, a film directed by Nick Hamm and based on the book Killing Bono: I Was Bono's Doppleganger, about the early days of U2.
 Beginning in January 2010, the film shoot lasted for six weeks in locations from Belfast to London.
 Ritter starred in and co-wrote (with director Kat Coiro) the 2011 independent comedy Life Happens, with Kate Bosworth and Rachel Bilson.
 The film is about two best friends dealing with the pregnancy and subsequent motherhood of Ritter's character.
 That same year, Ritter appeared alongside Alicia Silverstone and Sigourney Weaver in the comedy horror film Vamps, written and directed by Amy Heckerling.
 She plays a Manhattan socialite turned into a vampire.

-In February 2011, Ritter landed the lead role in the ABC situation comedy Don't Trust the B---- in Apartment 23.
-She starred as Chloe, a New York City party girl and con artist who attempts to rip off her new roommates after they move in, but befriends and mentors one of the applicants.
+In February 2011, Ritter landed the lead role in the ABC situation comedy Don't Trust the B— in Apartment 23.
+She starred as Chloe, a New York City party girl and con artist who attempts to rip off her new roommates after they move in, but she befriends and mentors one of the applicants.
 The series was canceled on January 22, 2013, after two seasons.
 Ritter and her childhood friend William Thomas Burnett formed the indie rock duo Ex Vivian, for which Ritter sings and plays guitar.
 Their self-titled debut album was released in 2012 on Burnett's WT Records.

-Ritter went on to star in two NBC television comedy pilots in 2013 and 2014 that were not picked up as network series.
+Ritter starred in two NBC television comedy pilots in 2013 and 2014 that were not picked up as network series.
 She played Nora in the pilot for Assistance, based on the play by Leslye Headland.
 Her casting as aerospace engineer Dr. Mary Kendricks in the astronaut-themed comedy Mission Control was announced by the network in February 2014; but on October 15, NBC said it was not moving forward with the show.

-A July 9, 2013, press release stated Ritter would star in Jake Hoffman's directorial debut, Asthma, about the indie rock scene in New York City.
+A July 9, 2013, press release said Ritter would star in Jake Hoffman's directorial debut, Asthma, about the indie rock scene in New York City.
 On December 5, 2014, Ritter was cast to star in the Marvel Television series Jessica Jones in the title role, as a former superhero turned private investigator.
-About her casting, executive producer and show-runner Melissa Rosenberg stated that Ritter "brings both the hard edge and the vulnerability the role demands".
-Ritter revealed she read the comic book to prepare for the role and expressed her delight on working with women.
+About her casting, executive producer and show-runner Melissa Rosenberg said that Ritter "brings both the hard edge and the vulnerability the role demands".
+Ritter said that she read the comic book to prepare for the role and expressed her delight on working with women.
 All 13 episodes of the first season premiered on Netflix on November 20, 2015.